laijasmine/bioblitz_2019/README.md

 3. Adding the data to the UBC herbarium database
 - open Filemaker
 - `File > Import Records > File`
+- select `Don't import first record (contains field names)`
 - select your file
 - select Arrange:`matching names`
 - select `Update matching records in found set`
-- select `Don't import first record (contains field names)`
-- in the fields select the below to match: UUID = UUID, Verified -> Verified
+- in the fields select the below to match (click to switch):
+> UUID = UUID (what to match by)
+> Verified -> Verified (what fields to import)
 - press `import`
+- should match the number of rows
 <img src="https://github.com/laijasmine/bioblitz_2019/blob/master/import_ubcalgae_instructions/import_window.PNG" alt="import" width="600"/>